Forking in Short and Tame Abstract Elementary Classes: Getting Local Character

 \end{defin}

+\begin{remark} Note that the diagram above and the related diagrams in the proof of Theorem \ref{ulcthm} are not commutative diagrams; this would require that $f$ fix all of $N^-$, trivializing it.
+Instead, this diagram is included to help visualize the definition. \end{remark}

 At first glance, this property seems very different from the first order version of heir.
 However, if we follow the remark after Theorem \ref{fulltheorem}, we can think of restrictions of $p$ as formulas and small models as parameters.
 Then, $M^-$ is a parameter from $M$, $N^-$ is a parameter from $N$, $f(N^-)$ is the parameter from $M$ that corresponds to $N^-$ (notice that it fixes $M^-$), and $f(p\rest N^-) \leq p$ witnesses that it the original formula $p \rest N^-$ is still in $p$ with a parameter from $M$.
+Vasey has made this intuition explicit in \cite[Proposition 5.3]{vaseybehemoth} with the notion of Galois Morleyization.

 If we restrict ourselves to models, then the notions of heir over and nonforking (coheir over) are dual with no additional assumptions. \begin{prop} Suppose $M_0\prec M, N$.
-Then $tp(M/N)$ does not fork over $M_0$ iff $tp(N/M)$is an heir over $M_0$. \end{prop}
+Then $gtp(M/N)$ does not fork over $M_0$ iff $gtp(N/M)$is an heir over $M_0$. \end{prop}